 - You won’t be loved

 These fears show up differently for everyone.
-“Don’t you think you’re too unattractive for that role?” your gremlin might suggest.
-“All the other girls in this room are prettier than you.”
+For actors, your gremlin might suggest, “Don’t you think you’re too unattractive for that role?”
+Or, “All the other girls in this room are prettier than you.”

 “Why would anyone want to hear your story?
 It’s nothing special.”